akhilsrinath/kaggle-weight-height/README.md

 # kaggle-weight-height
 Implementing Simple Linear Regression to predict the height of a person given the weight.
-Exploring whether there is any correlation in the gender of the person.
+Visualizing the results for training and testing data.